Muppets Haunted Mansion: Production

 Early attempts to produce a Halloween special centered on The Muppets date back to the early 1990s.
 Following Jim Henson's death, his son Brian planned to continue the franchise's presence on television by releasing a series of holiday specials, with the first one tentatively centered around Halloween.
-However, the project ultimately was cancelled, and the TV series Muppets Tonight was eventually released instead.
+The project was ultimately cancelled, and eventually the television series Muppets Tonight (1996–1998) and the 2000 video game Muppet Monster Adventure were released instead.

-In March 2009, it was announced during a special event at Disney's Hollywood Studios, that The Walt Disney Company, who acquired The Muppets in 2004, was developing a Halloween special based on the franchise.
+In March 2009, it was announced during a special event at Disney's Hollywood Studios, that the Walt Disney Company, who acquired The Muppets in 2004, was developing a Halloween special based on the franchise.
 A 2010 release date was later announced.
-However, the special was postponed in order for The Muppets Studio to focus entirely on the 2011 film, and eventually cancelled.
+However, the special was postponed in order for the Muppets Studio to focus entirely on the 2011 film, and eventually cancelled.

 In May 2021, a Muppets Halloween special based on the Disney theme park attraction The Haunted Mansion, titled Muppets Haunted Mansion, was announced to be in development.
 Filming took place in April 2021 during eighteen days.
 In August 2021, longtime Muppet director Kirk Thatcher revealed that he wrote and directed the special, and shared a teaser image from it.

 Later that month, Geoff Keighley and Darren Criss were revealed to be part of the cast as Uncle Theodore and The Caretaker, respectively, while Kelly Younger was revealed as co-writer.
 The rest of the cast was announced the following September.

 Ed Mitchell and Steve Morrell wrote the music for the special, including three new songs, titled "Rest In Peace", "Life Hereafter", and "Tie The Knot Tango", as well as a cover of King Harvest's "Dancing in the Moonlight".

-This was one of Ed Asner's final acting works before his death, and was dedicated to his memory.
+This was one of Ed Asner's final acting works before his death, he was described on The Muppets social media as "a great friend of the Muppets" at the time of his death and the special was dedicated to his memory.